hailmikhail/FUS_wiki/Activate-the-Essential-Files.md

 If any options are already checked, then you should first uncheck them (grey) then check the essential files you need.

-Always press the `Synch` button after you change options!
+Always press the `Sync` button after you change options!

 * You must activate the "Essential Files" option.